ls1intum/apollon-ios-standalone/README.md

 3. Compile and run the application in your simulator

 ## Technical
-The app was created as a native iOS implementation of the [Apollon Standalone](https://apollon.ase.cit.tum.de).
+The app was created as a native iOS implementation of the [Apollon Standalone](https://apollon.ase.cit.tum.de) web client.
 We employ the MVVM design pattern as the general architectural pattern.
 The main modeling functionality is imported from the [Apollon-iOS-Module](https://github.com/ls1intum/apollon-ios-module) SPM package and utilizes the `ApollonEdit` module to enable users to create, modify, and interact with UML diagrams.
 The previews on the home screen utilize the `ApollonView` module to allow users to see a preview of their diagram.
 Further, the diagrams are saved locally on the device using SwiftData, so no internet connection is needed.

 ## Contact
 For issues or questions regarding the app, please contact [Support](mailto:ios-support.ase@xcit.tum.de).